The Oak Papers

 Taking inspiration from the literary world—Henry David Thoreau, Leo Tolstoy, Katherine Basford’s Green Man, Thomas Hardy, William Shakespeare, and others—Canton ponders the wondrous magic of nature and the threats its faces, from human development to climate change, implores us to act as responsible stewards to conserve what is precious, and reminds us of the lessons we can learn from the world around us, if only we slow down enough to listen.

-"This is a profound meditation on the human need for connection with nature, as one man seeks solace beneath the bows of an ancient oak tree.
+"This is a profound meditation on the human need for connection with nature, as one man seeks solace beneath the boughs of an ancient oak tree.
 The tree and its surrounds come to life in shimmering detail, and Canton's writing has an exquisite, somewhat dreamlike quality" - Peter Wohlleben, author of The Hidden Life of Trees

 "James Canton knows so much, writes so well and understands so deeply about the true forest magic and the important place these trees have in it.
 Knowledge and joy" - Sara Maitland, author of How to Be Alone